25 Most Futuristic U.S. Colleges and Universities

 Arrangement of the building and courtyard brings back the inclined roof pavilions and cloistered courtyard of the nearby historic campus.
 However, these primitive architectural shapes are made of modern materials and elements to display a progressive facade representing the school’s mission to promote business innovation in the local community.

 The complex has tiered classrooms, an auditorium, team spaces, a mock trading area, and department offices.
-Surrounding the courtyard are offices and teaching areas, with which a rotunda sits at its front.
+Surrounding the courtyard are offices and teaching areas, with a rotunda sitting at its front.
 Business centers, classrooms, and offices are circling the multi-level business commons.

 Specialized glass technologies were installed in different parts of the structure.
 A custom bronze screen that acts as an arch motif encloses the west and south sides of the rotunda.
 This arch motif remembers the school’s cherished campus galleries.
 The screen is made to protect the glass rotunda from heat gain.